Budibase/website/content/blog/web-application-development/index.md

 For instance, if you wanted to build a native mobile app, and ship it to the Apple App Store or Google Play Store, you’d be much more limited to proprietary frameworks, like Xamarin and PlayKit, for Android Apps and IOS respectively.

 In the case of Apple, you’d also have to put your application through a lengthy vetting process.
+It might take months to reach your target market.

 Similarly, if you wanted to build a similar local desktop application, you’d need to actually roll it out to your users and install it on their machines.
 In a large organization, this could take days or even weeks.